microsoft/DbgShell/ReadMe.md

 * [DbgEngWrapper](doc/DbgEngWrapper.md)

-TODO: You can find a few short videos (screencasts) here:
+You can find a short (3 minute) video introduction here: https://youtu.be/ynbg2zZ1Igc